BrendonONeill/Final-Fantasy-VII-Website/README.md

 # Final-Fantasy-VII-Website

-This is a site I create to test out my website layout without a framework support and custom css.
-The style of the website is based on Final fantasy 7 from the ps1 I wanted to mimic the style of the UI in the game it is a basic site that is similar to the manual that use to come with ps1 games.
+This is a site I created to test out my website layout using flexbox and css grid without a framework support and custom css.
+The style of the website is based on Final Fantasy 7 from the ps1 I wanted to mimic the style of the UI in the game it is a basic site that is similar to the menu UI and manual that use to come with ps1 games.

 ## Still working on